rolfhm/DAVAI-env/README.md

 This project contains:

-* the DAVAI command-line tools, esp. to create DAVAI experiments,
+* the DAVAI command-line tools, to create DAVAI experiments and run them,
 * the configuration files to handle general preferences and machine-dependent installation,
 * the documentation